UPC/ravada/docs/docs/INSTALL.rst

     $ wget http://infoteleco.upc.edu/img/debian/libmojolicious-plugin-renderfile-perl_0.10-1_all.deb
     $ sudo dpkg -i libmojolicious-plugin-renderfile-perl_0.10-1_all.deb

-Then install the ravada package, notice it show some errors, it is ok, keep reading.
+Then install the ravada package, it will show some errors, it is ok, keep reading.

 ::